pre-conferences | check times below

 Sunday, July 15, 11:45-4:30pm

-In the afternoon, we will be offering our first Pre-Summit Keynote speaker (TBA shortly), which will include lunch and breakout sessions to follow.
+In the afternoon, we will be offering our first Pre-Summit Keynote speaker, Monica Pohlmann, which will include lunch and breakout sessions to follow.
 This keynote session will address working with students who are in crisis, are affected by emergency situations, and/or are in need of emergency resources.
+All “Pre-Note” attendees will rotate through each of the 4 subsequent breakout sessions.

 The Keynote speaker will broadly address institutional responses to difficult circumstances over lunch, and we will continue more focused discussions in smaller rotational breakout sessions.
 Registration for the “Pre-Note” event will include lunch and participation in 4 short rotational sessions.
 These breakouts will serve as continued discussions on the pre-note event, focusing on the following topics: